Anbeeld/ACAI/docs/analysis.md

 The legacy colonization layer still actively controls when AI empires colonize and how newly colonized worlds are initialized.
 The repository uses a custom mineral reserve and tile-aware colony-shelter placement that vanilla AI does not provide.

-`gai_ai_colonize.1` scans AI empires with valid colonizable planets (includes `awakened_fallen_empire` country types, not just `default`), rejects empires with low energy income, and requires energy >= 100 and either at least 300 minerals or a full 300-mineral colony reserve in `acai_value_minerals_deposit`.
+`gai_ai_colonize.1` scans AI empires with valid colonizable planets (includes `awakened_fallen_empire` country types, not just `default`), rejects empires where `aai_energy_income_low` is not false (i.e., the empire must not have low energy income), and then within that filter requires energy stockpile >= 100 and either at least 300 minerals or a full 300-mineral colony reserve in `acai_value_minerals_deposit`.
+The energy check is therefore dual: an outer filter using the shared economy trigger `aai_energy_income_low = no` AND an inner requirement of energy >= 100.
 If below 300 minerals and under 3 planets, it enables deposit saving by setting `acai_boolean_deposit_planet = 2`.

 `gai_ai_colonize.2` finds a legal colonizing species from owned pops with habitability > 0.19, excluding pops with assimilation, purge, or purge-machine citizenship.
-It avoids holy worlds if any holy-world guardian exists, starts the colony, and for empires whose primary species has habitability < 0.20 on the target planet, also creates an additional pop of the viable species on the colony.
+It avoids holy worlds only when both conditions hold: the planet has the holy_planet modifier AND there exists any country with the holy_planets AI personality behavior.
+For empires whose primary species has habitability < 0.20 on the target planet, it also creates an additional pop of the viable species.
 It spends either the reserved deposit or the regular stockpile (300 minerals), plus 100 energy.

 `gai_ai_colonize.3` runs on `on_colonized`.
-For AI owners, it removes the initial shelter/deployment-post placement and relocates it to a better tile, using 15 cascading priority conditions for non-machine empires and 17 for machine intelligences, prioritizing 4-adjacency energy tiles (no research neighbors) → 4-adjacency blank → 4-adjacency food → then progressively relaxing adjacency and tile-type requirements.
+For AI owners, it removes the initial shelter/deployment-post placement and relocates it to a better tile, using 15 cascading priority conditions for non-machine empires and 16 for machine intelligences (the additional machine condition is `>1 adjacent tiles with food`), prioritizing 4-adjacency energy tiles (no research neighbors) → 4-adjacency blank tiles (no research neighbors) → 4-adjacency food tiles (no research neighbors) then progressively relaxing adjacency and tile-type requirements.
 Machine intelligences place `building_deployment_post` instead of `building_colony_shelter` with a different priority tree.
 The event includes a Machine Assimilator branch that adds a colonist pop of a viable organic species.

 AI empires colonize when they can actually support it; colony ships do not consume minerals that were implicitly needed elsewhere unless the AI has enough; and new colony capitals land on better tiles than the default script would place them on.